Week One: Foundations of Statistics

 Submission

-Submit a screenshot of the completion page to the Canvas assignment portal!
+Submit a screenshot of the completion page (the last page of the tutorial) to the Canvas assignment portal!